Cyp9715/DeleteNewline/README.md

 > Stop reopening Notepad just to run Find & Replace.
 Save your regex rules once, assign a hotkey, then: **select → hotkey → paste.** Anywhere.

 **Delete Newline** is a system-wide hotkey tool for instant text transformation.
-Highlight any text in any application — your browser, code editor, PDF reader, chat window — press a hotkey, and the transformed result lands on your clipboard, ready to paste.
+Drag-select text in any application, press your hotkey, and the selection is instantly run through your regex rules and pushed to the clipboard - ready to paste.
+Your browser, code editor, PDF reader, chat window - it doesn't matter where the text lives.

 No more *copy → open editor → paste → find/replace → copy → paste back*.
 Just one keystroke.